Shō Kiryūin

 Shō Kiryūin (鬼龍院翔, Kiryūin Shō) is a Japanese singer and songwriter.
 He is the lead singer of the Japanese "visual kei air band" Golden Bomber.
 He also writes, composes and co-arranges all the songs for the band.
 He plays multiple instruments including guitar, bass guitar and drums, and dabbles in piano and violin.
-He is the voice provider for the Cevio vocal synthesizer, KIRUNE.
+He is the voice provider for the VoiSona vocal synthesizer, KIRUNE.

 Early life

 Shō Kiryūin was born on 20 June 1984 in Tokyo, Japan.
 He attended Tokyo Metropolitan Mukogaoka High School, where he participated in the Light Music club.

 Career

 Golden Bomber

 He formed the band Golden Bomber with guitarist Yutaka Kyan.
 Initially the members played live instruments, but due to Yutaka Kyan's lack of musical ability, they decided to switch to play their music from an iPod and restyle themselves as an "air band".
 He writes songs and lyrics by himself.
 However, he went to the recording studio with other members of Golden Bomber, Kiryūin plays instruments including violin.
 He touring live with Oneman Kowai, and Zenryoku Baka tours along with other members of Golden Bomber.
 In 2008 He and other members of Golden Bomber signed with Euclid/Zany Zap records, but signed with Atlantic Records.
 Kiryūin and members of Golden Bomber performed for 2 days at the Yokohama Arena, He performed in Nippon Budokan, and on 21 January, Kiryūin and members of Golden Bomber performed in Osaka-jō Hall, but in 2010, the Expo 2010 concert in Shanghai was cancelled.